 Set clear limits without creating conflict

-Develop Emotional and Social Intelligence in your child
+Developing emotional and social intelligence in your child

-- Help your child overcome fears and anxieties
+- Helping your child overcome fears and anxieties

 “Something I gained from the Peaceful Parent workshop was a remembering of what it’s like to be the child, this was very powerful for me.
 I also gained a reconnection to my self as a mother.
 There were quite a few key points that really resonated with me, that felt fundamental and were things that I had either missed or didn’t know.
 Another thing I liked about the whole experience was how it brought me back to my parental awareness, a place I want to come from with my parenting and relationships in general”